gradle/gradle/subprojects/docs/src/docs/release/notes.md

 We've changed it so that `withArguments()` is called once per task execution and does not contain any specific file arguments.
 Changes to arguments using this method will affect all source files.

+### On the fly compilation of Groovy classes located in external scripts when compiling build scripts has been disabled

+TBD

 ## External contributions

 We would like to thank the following community members for making contributions to this release of Gradle.